1Pats/LILYGO_TTGO_TS10_V1.4_ESP32_TFT/README.md

  Example 3 - added button support
  Example 4 - added speaker, MPU9520 detection

-Code is developed according to the KISS principle without using additional libraries See some info in the source file headers
+Code is developed according to the KISS principle without using additional libraries.
+See some info in the source file headers

 I could not find much information - it might lead to the wrong conclusion about missing sensors on the breakout board.
 Please share your experience if you are familiar with this stuff.